 AIG Parent agreed to exclude any income or loss attributable to an intercompany retrocession reinsurance treaty between us and any subsidiary of AIG Parent from the subsidiary's separate return tax liability when that subsidiary has elected under section 953 (d) of the Internal Revenue Code to be treated as a U.S. entity subject to U.S. tax law.
-We calculate the tax expense (benefit) on the excluded income and record tax liabilities as deemed capital contributions and tax assets as dividends.
-In 2017 and 2016, we recorded such deemed capital contributions of \$97 million and \$10 million, respectively, which were included in dividends to and the capital contributions from AGC Life in the Consolidated Statements of Equity.
+We calculate the tax expense (benefit) on the excluded income and record tax liabilities as deemed capital contributions and tax assets as deemed dividends/capital distributions.
+In 2018 we recorded such deemed capital distributions of \$15 million, and in 2017, we recorded such deemed capital contributions of \$97 million, which were included in capital distributions to and the capital contributions from AGC Life in the Consolidated Statements of Equity.